near/read-rpc/configuration/README.md

 ## Files

-- `example.config.toml`: This file contains an example configuration for the NEAR ReadRPC.
+- `default_env_config.rs`: This file contains an example configuration for the NEAR ReadRPC.
-It includes settings for the general configuration, RPC server, transaction indexer, state indexer, epoch indexer, rightsizing, lake framework, and database.
+It includes settings for the general configuration, RPC server, tx-indexer, state-indexer, rightsizing, lake-framework, and database.

 ## Configuration